 When her ex-husband questioned whether the medication prescribed to Elena could have caused the psychotic behaviour that influenced her death, Mr Bedford replied that, “as the pills had only been prescribed two days before her death, it was unlikely to have changed her behaviour at all.”
 Mr Bedford concluded that “she intended to take her own life, while suffering from depression”, even though there was no evidence that Elena had ever been depressed.

-In January 2016, 18-year-old student Edward Mallen (right) went to see his GP in Cambridgeshire.
-The GP set up a 15-minute telephone interview with a local psychiatrist, who suggested that the GP should give Edward a prescription of Citalopram.
-18 days later, Edward was struck by a train at his local station.
+In January 2016, an 18-year-old young man to see his GP in Cambridgeshire.
+The GP set up a 15-minute telephone interview with a local psychiatrist, who suggested that the GP should give the young man a prescription of Citalopram.
+18 days later, the young man was struck by a train at his local station.

-His inquest in June 2016 heard that he had further appointments with his GP, where “Edward reported no improvements, despite the course of Citalopram”.
-Concluding the inquest with a verdict of suicide, coroner Belinda Cheney highlighted failings in the way Edward’s case was dealt with: “Nobody told him about the side-effects of the antidepressants he took, and he had no stable contact, which didn’t help his feelings of low self worth.”
+His inquest in June 2016 heard that he had further appointments with his GP, where he “reported no improvements, despite the course of Citalopram”.
+Concluding the inquest with a verdict of suicide, coroner Belinda Cheney highlighted failings in the way the young man’s case was dealt with: “Nobody told him about the side-effects of the antidepressants he took, and he had no stable contact, which didn’t help his feelings of low self worth.”

 66-year-old Michael Geldard (right) had been a successful and popular teacher.
 After his retirement, he remained very active, taking part in endurance challenges, until he damaged his knee in an accident on his mountain bike.
 For the resultant pain, Michael’s GP prescribed Tramadol, and also Amitriptyline, which is a tricyclic antidepressant, a drug that often induces depression when prescribed off-label for pain relief.